Shawner1/NYC-Guide/README.md

 https://github.com/Shawner1

-USING OUR DIRECTORY IS A LOT OF FUN, AND BELOW IS A QUICK TECHNICAL SET-UP TO GET YOU STARTED!
+OUR NYC GUIDE IS A LOT OF FUN!
+BELOW, FOLLOW THIS QUICK TECHNICAL SET-UP SO YOU CAN START USING IT:
 --------------------------------------------------------------------------------------------------------------
 1.CREATE AND RUN A VIRTUAL ENVIRONMENT USING VENV:
 --------------------------------------------------